-Lawyers have a lot on their plates every day — managing casework, keeping track of details, and working with strict deadlines.
+As a lawyer, you have a lot on your plate every day — managing casework, keeping track of details, and working with strict deadlines.
 In a fast-paced, competitive law firm, these tasks come with even greater demand and higher stakes.
+And for those running your own law firm, you face the additional duties of managing an entire business in the background.

-While a lawyer’s professional life may always be busy, organizational skills can go a long way in streamlining the process and ensuring vital tasks aren’t missed or forgotten.
+While your professional life may always be busy, organizational skills can go a long way in streamlining the process and ensuring vital tasks aren’t missed or forgotten.
 Good organization practices can also help manage lawyer burnout by making projects or tasks feel less overwhelming.

 Importance of Organization for Lawyers